Enigma machine: Example enciphering process

 Here the enciphering begins trivially with the first "mapping" representing the keyboard (which has no effect), followed by the plugboard, configured as AE.BF.CM.DQ.HU.JN.LX.PR.SZ.VW which has no effect on 'G', followed by the VIII rotor in the 03 position, which maps G to A, then the VI rotor in the 17 position, which maps A to N, ..., and finally the plugboard again, which maps B to F, producing the overall mapping indicated at the final step: G to F.

-Note that this model has 4 rotors (lines 1 through 4) and that the reflector (line R) also permutes (garbles) letters.
+This model has 4 rotors (lines 1 through 4) and the reflector (line R) also permutes (garbles) letters.

 Models

 The Enigma family included multiple designs.
 The earliest were commercial models dating from the early 1920s.
 Starting in the mid-1920s, the German military began to use Enigma, making a number of security-related changes.
 Various nations either adopted or adapted the design for their own cipher machines.

 An estimated 40,000 Enigma machines were constructed.
 After the end of World War II, the Allies sold captured Enigma machines, still widely considered secure, to developing countries.